← Back to Foundations

 Notable Grants

-Funding for a Remote Media Literacy program (Regional Schools Ambassadors Program) with ABC across northern Western Australia and the Northern Territory.
+Funding to ABC for a remote media literacy program (The Regional Schools Ambassadors Program) in northern Western Australia and the Northern Territory

-Support for Ngaarda Media, a community radio station in Roebourne, Western Australia.
+Support for Ngaarda Media, a community radio station in Roebourne, Western Australia, for news coverage

 ACNC Financial History